 45118 would be withdrawn during May 1987.

-The Regiment of Fusiliers was created following the Monmouth Rebellion of 1685 to equip English forces with something to combat the French 'Fusil'.
+The Regiment of Fusiliers was created following the Monmouth Rebellion of 1685 to equip English forces with resources to combat the French 'Fusil'.
 Later known as the 7th Foot it was referred to by the King as the Royal Regiment of Fuzileers.
 The 7th fought at Namur in 1695 followed by the war of Spanish Succession.
 The 7th also took part in the American War of Independence and then returned to Spain in 1812 for a second invasion, gaining fame at the Battle of Albuhera & Vittoria.

 The 7th fought in Crimea, and closed the century out in the Boer War.
 The Great War found all the Fusiliers active, taking part in many of the battles involving great carnage, the 7th were also in the thick of it at Gallipoli.
 World War Two of course found the Fusiliers active, particularly in north west Europe, Tunisia, Italy & Burma.